chimpanstache/42_Philosophers/README.md

 # 42_Philosophers
 This project is an implementation of [the dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
-It enables us to work with concurring thread and processes.
+It enables us to work with concurring thread and processes.<br/>
-There is 3 declinations of the solution.
+There is 3 declinations of the solution.<br/>
 Philo_one :
 * Each Philosopher is represented with a thread
-* Memory access and syscalls are protected with mutexes
+* Memory access and syscalls are protected with mutexes<br/>
 Philo_two :
 * Each Philosopher is represented by a thread
-* Memory access and syscalls are protected with semaphores
+* Memory access and syscalls are protected with semaphores<br/>
 Philo_three :
 * Each Philosopher is represented by a process
-* Memory access and syscalls are protected with semaphores
+* Memory access and syscalls are protected with semaphores<br/>

 More details are available in the subject here attached